cmelchior/jervis-ffb/docs/ui.md

 This document is used to track various todo lists for the UI as well as bugs encountered that are not fixed.

-The TODO list are by no means exhaustive, but is just a place to dump things as they come up.
+The TODO list are by no means exhaustive, it is just a place to dump things as they come up.

 ## Todo List
+- [ ] Custom cursors:
+  - [ ] During move
-- [ ] Hover on block shows dice indicator.
+  - [ ] When selecting block
+  - [ ] When selecting pass target
+  - [ ] When selecting foul target
 - [ ] Add numbers to yellow squares to indicate the target number for rush/dodge.
 - [ ] Keep player card open for the currently active player.
 - [ ] Add support for Rerolls / Apothecary / etc. in the sidebars